Ttibsi/CppCheatSheet/CPPCheatSheet.md

 are unfavourable.
     * A function can also use `auto foo(int x, int y) -> int` to specify it's return type - this is important mostly for anonymous functions.
+* `nullptr` mplicitly convert to `false`, whereas every other pointer equates to `true`
+* Dangling pointer is a pointer who's object has been destroyed/out of scope.
+For this reason, you want to **prefer reference** (&) over a pointer (*)
+* return from a function by reference over by pointer as otherwise you'll need to check for `nullptr` each time
+* You can set an auto type var to a const as well to enforce it:
+`const auto foo = 2`